Sjhunt93/IAP-2019-2020/Solutions/Overview.md

 ## File paths

+When your project runs it sends Aserve a message specifying the location of your project and source files.
+This only needs to happen once.
+If you close Aserve for any reason, you will need to re run your project once to set the file paths.
+This all happens automatically and you most likely will never see any error messages because of this.
+However the unit test will fail if the paths are not set correctly.

-There may be occasions where you need to specify the location of your project and Solutions folder.
+There may be **rare** occasions where you need to specify the location of your project and Solutions folder.
 To do this open settings -> unit test setup (from the dropdown menu). **However you should speak to a member of staff before changing any of the settings - as the project should be setup automatically for you.**